Podcast Sponsorship Rate Cards: The Complete 2026 Guide for Creators & Brands

 Micro podcasts attract sponsors that larger shows ignore: local businesses, startups, indie software companies, and niche SaaS products.
 These sponsors have smaller budgets but often become long-term partners because their product genuinely fits your audience.

 Consider offering package deals at this tier.
 A "3-episode package" might cost $600 instead of $250 per episode.
 This incentivizes longer commitments and smooths your revenue over time.
+Multi-episode sponsorships also build advertiser confidence and increase the likelihood of renewal deals—crucial revenue stability at the micro level.

 Mid-Tier Podcasts: 25,000-100,000 Monthly Downloads